What's required for a child protection conference.

 Schools play a vital role in ensuring the most vulnerable children are safe and supported.
 They are invited to attend and contribute to a child protection conference as the school has direct knowledge of the child.

 A child protection conference brings together family members (and the child or children where appropriate), supporters, advocates and those professionals most involved with the child and family to make decisions about the child's future safety, health and development.
 Initial child protection conferences must take place within 15 working days of the decision made to hold a conference on a child.
-If the child is made subject to a child protection plan, a review must take place within three months and six monthly thereafter until the child is removed from the plan.
+If the child is made subject to a child protection plan, a review must take place within 3 months and 6 monthly thereafter until the child is removed from the plan.

 There is an expectation that the school where the child attends will attend all initial conferences and subsequent reviews, present a report and contribute to the recommendations and the plan for that child.

-You will receive an invite to a child protection conference from the Safeguarding Childrens team at least seven working days prior to the conference.
+You will receive an invite to a child protection conference from the Safeguarding Childrens team at least 7 working days prior to the conference.
 The invitation will be sent through the Perspective Lite Secure Portal.
 Alongside this a phone call will be made to alert and confirm the invitation.

 The multi-agency report form is the form to be completed for use in the conference.